codesandtags/meals-concept/README.md

-# Meals Concept
+# MealDetail Concept

-This project is being inspired by the Meals Application, which was created by [maxschwarzmueller](https://github.com/maxschwarzmueller) in the [React Native the practical guide](https://www.udemy.com/course/react-native-the-practical-guide/).
+This project is being inspired by the MealDetail Application, which was created by [maxschwarzmueller](https://github.com/maxschwarzmueller) in the [React Native the practical guide](https://www.udemy.com/course/react-native-the-practical-guide/).

 This project contains the fundamental concepts used in every real react native project like: